FAQ

 How does the selection process work?

 All applications will first be checked to make sure that they’re eligible.
-Those that are will be reviewed by the programme team first individually, and then as a group.
+Those that are will be reviewed by the programme team individually, and then as a group.

 We will then contact successful applicants.
 At any of these stages we may contact applicants to ask for clarifications or further information.